Take a Picture or Upload a PDF, Create an Event: Photo & PDF-to-Calendar with AI

 For multi-event sources (like weekly schedules or conference agendas), the app can detect and create multiple events from a single photo.
 You'll see a preview of all detected events and can select which ones to import.

-Privacy: Photos Aren't Stored
+Privacy: Photos & PDFs Aren't Stored

 Processing happens securely, and your calendar data stays with your chosen provider (Apple, Google, or Outlook).
 No extra copies, no hidden storage.